-Root rot have two sources—one is a prolonged exposure to overwatered conditions that can cause some of the roots to die back due to a lack of oxygen.
+Root rot has two sources—one is prolonged exposure to overwatered conditions that can cause some of the roots to die back due to a lack of oxygen.
 As they die, they can start to decay or rot away.
 The rot can then spread to healthier roots and kill them as well, even if the soil conditions are corrected.

 Root rot is a fungal disease.
 The low temperature and high humidity of the seedbed and insufficient light are the main environmental conditions that cause the disease.
 The soil in the nursery field is sticky, easy to form, and poorly ventilated, which causes the growth and development of the root system to be blocked and is also prone to disease.
-In addition, after the roots are damaged by underground pests and nematodes, there are many wounds, which are beneficial to the invasion of pathogenic bacteria.
+Besides, after underground pests and nematodes damage the roots, there are many wounds, which are beneficial to the invasion of pathogenic bacteria.